TjMott/TjMott.Writer/README.md

 3. Once downloaded, you may have to right-click the file, go to "Properties", and check the "Unblock" checkbox before Windows will allow you to install it.
 4. Double-click to install.
 5. Now you can launch TJ Mott's Writer from your Start Menu.
-6. On first run, it will need to download and install CEF.
-Let it do so, then re-launch the application and it'll be ready to use.

 #### Debian-based Linuxes (Debian, Ubuntu, Mint)